cakephp/docs/en/controllers.rst

     class AppController extends Controller {
     }

 Controller attributes and methods created in your AppController will be available to all of your application's controllers.
 It is the ideal place to create code that is common to all of your controllers.
 Components (which you'll learn about later) are best used for code that is used in many (but not necessarily all) controllers.

 While normal object-oriented inheritance rules apply, CakePHP does a bit of extra work when it comes to special controller attributes.
 The list of components and helpers used by a controller are treated specially.
-In these cases, AppController value arrays are merged with child controller class arrays.
-The values in the child class will always override those in the parent classes.
+The values of these properties is merged with the properties defined in parent classes.
+The configuration values in the child class will always override those in the parent classes.

 .. note::